earth2digital/automated-api-ddt-framework/README.md

 ## 8. Run Performance Test

-To run the Security Test cases, just select the Test Suite on the left handside menu "LoadTest" and then click the green play arrow highlighted in red.
+To run the Performance Test cases, just select the Test Suite on the left handside menu "LoadTest" and then click the green play arrow highlighted in red.

 ![API DDT Framework Spreadsheet - Performance Test](https://media-assets.myprototype.com.au/github/images/API-DDT-Spreadsheet-06.png)